Vera Bate Lombardi: "Operation Modellhut"

-Lombardi unwittingly became embroiled in political intrigue involving Chanel and her lover Hans Günther Von Dincklage, and orchestrated by SS Nazi intelligence at the highest levels.
-In late 1943 or early 1944, Chanel recruited her old friend, Lombardi, to travel with her to Madrid to act as intermediary, delivering a letter penned by Chanel to be forwarded to Winston Churchill through the British Embassy.
+Lombardi unwittingly became embroiled in political intrigue involving Chanel and her lover Hans Günther von Dincklage, and orchestrated by SS Nazi intelligence at the highest levels.
+In late 1943 or early 1944, Chanel recruited her old friend, Lombardi, to travel with her to Madrid to act as intermediary, delivering a letter of Chanel to be forwarded to Winston Churchill through the British Embassy.
 The plan, code named "Operation Modellhut", was an attempt to press England to end hostilities with Germany.
 Lombardi was led to believe that the forthcoming journey to Madrid would be a business trip exploring the possibilities of establishing the Chanel couture in Madrid.
 The mission ultimately proved a failure as Lombardi, on her arrival in Madrid, denounced Chanel and others as Nazi spies.
 No evidence exists that Lombardi herself was ever involved in actual espionage activity, though it is acknowledged that she was an informer.

 In March 1944, Lombardi, still stranded in Madrid, wrote an appeal to her aristocratic contacts in England to intercede with Churchill, and have him use his influence to reunite her with her husband in Rome.
 It was not until early in January 1945, that Lombardi was finally permitted leave Madrid.
 The British Foreign Office had notified the embassy in Madrid: "Allied Forces have withdrawn their objection and the lady is free to return to Italy..."
 Churchill had ultimately come to Lombardi's rescue, as verified in a classified communication written to Churchill four days later from Allied Headquarters in Paris.
 Lombardi expressed her gratitude to Churchill in a letter she wrote him in May 1945: "Thank you with all my heart for what you found time to do for me..."